Cryp70m4n/how_to_not_be_tech_illiterate/README.md

 # CHAPTER 1 - Operating systems
-First of all we will start with the sweetest operating systems, after reading this you will easly be able to recognise someone who actually knows sosmething about modern tech literature and someone who doesn't know anything.
+First of all we will start with the sweetest operating systems, after reading this you will easily be able to recognise someone who actually knows sosmething about modern tech literature and someone who doesn't know anything.
 <br>
 <br>
 Let's make things clear first and make a difference between an extremist(a retard) and an tech educated person:
 <br>
 Extremist - Windows is garbage there is nothing good about windows, microsoft made it, its complete trash and you should switch to linux.
-Tech educated person - Linux is better then windows because it gives you freedom, you can easly customise it and it's not bloated (as long as you don't make it bloated), but if you are using windows that's fine.
+Tech educated person - Linux is better than windows because it gives you freedom, you can easily customise it and it's not bloated (as long as you don't make it bloated), but if you are using windows that's fine.
 (You can always make a joke as long as it's just a joke not serious opinion).
 <br>
 <br>
 So now the second main question comes which OS should I use?